-Multiple progenitor cell therapies such as MyoCell® (U.S. Stem Cell, formerly Bioheart), ixmyelocel-T (Vericel, formerly Aastrom Biosciences), MultiStem® (Athersys), and CardiAMPTM (BioCardia) are being commercially developed, but none has been approved by the FDA so far.
+Multiple progenitor cell therapies such as MyoCell® (U.S. Stem Cell, formerly Bioheart), Ixmyelocel-T (Vericel, formerly Aastrom Biosciences), MultiStem® (Athersys), and CardiAMPTM (BioCardia) are being commercially developed, but none has been approved by the U.S. Food and Drug Administration (FDA) so far.

-MyoCell® comprises patient autologous skeletal myoblasts that are expanded ex vivo and supplied as a cell suspension in a buffered salt solution for injection into the area of damaged myocardium.
-In 2017, U.S. Stem Cell reprioritized its efforts away from seeking RMAT designation for MyoCell®.
+MyoCell comprises patient autologous skeletal myoblasts that are expanded ex vivo and supplied as a cell suspension in a buffered salt solution for injection into the area of damaged myocardium.
+In 2017, U.S. Stem Cell reprioritized its efforts away from seeking RMAT designation for MyoCell.

-Ixmyelocel-T is an expanded multicellular therapeutic product produced from a patient's bone marrow by selectively expanding bone marrow mononuclear cells for two weeks.
 The expanded cell product enriched for mesenchymal and macrophage lineages might enhance potency.
 Vericel has received RMAT designation for Ixmyelocel-T.

-MultiStem® is an allogeneic bone marrow-derivedadherent adult stem cell product.
+MultiStem is an allogeneic bone marrow-derived adherent adult stem cell product that has received RMAT designation.

-CardiAMPTM Cell Therapy system consists of a proprietary assay to identify patients with a high probability to respond to autologous cell therapy, a proprietary cell processing system to isolate process and concentrate the stem cells from a bone marrow harvest at the point of care, and a proprietary delivery system to percutaneously inject the autologous cells into the myocardium.
-BioCardia has received an investigational device exemption from the FDA to perform a trial of CardiAMPTM.
+The CardiAMP Cell Therapy system consists of a proprietary assay to identify patients with a high probability to respond to autologous cell therapy, a proprietary cell processing system to isolate process and concentrate the stem cells from a bone marrow harvest at the point of care, and a proprietary delivery system to percutaneously inject the autologous cells into the myocardium.
+BioCardia has received an investigational device exemption from the FDA to perform a trial of CardiAMP and is designated as an FDA Breakthrough Device.